Cape Breton Gay Guide – Cape Breton & Sydney NS Gay Pride 2019

 Check out the website of Cape Breton Island Tourism for more trip-planning advice and details.

-Details about Cape Breton Island Gay Pride are still pending, but organizers have announced that this celebration focused in Cape Breton’s largest community, Sydney (population 32,000) will commence on August 3, 2018 and feature events through at least August 8.
+Details about Cape Breton Island Gay Pride are still pending, but this celebration focused in Cape Breton’s largest community, Sydney (population 32,000) is tentatively planned for early August 2019.
 Stay tuned for further updates, or visit the Pride Cape Breton Society Facebook page for new announcements.

 Family-run Inverary Resort offers roomy suites with fireplaces and decks overlooking Bras d’Or Lake.